“How do you travel so much?”

 I realized how easy it is to live abroad (if you really want to do it).
 My one year plan turned into an “I’m doing whatever the hell I want” plan.

 I found work online.
-Teaching in a school is great, but if I can work from home, I’m going to do it.
+Teaching in a school is great, but if I can work from home (which could be anywhere), I’m going to do it.
 Teaching online was actually my first job online.
+Then next thing you know, I got work online as a freelance writer along with some other jobs (all online), a few years later, my blog which was a hobby then became my business…

 Working is a way to prolong your travels, but there are other opportunities that aren’t “too real” of a job.
 Those opportunities are for a much wider market and are a fulfilling experience.
 I loved my HelpX opportunity in Pai.
 I didn’t spend a dime on rent for about two months in exchange for a bit of work.
 How about even more opportunities to work and study abroad, especially for Americans?
 They exist!